 Autumn Whisky Festival

-The Autumn Whisky Festival, trains will run from Friday 27th September 2013 to Sunday 29th September 2013.
-The railway will run scheduled services on Friday 27th September in addition to our normal Saturday and Sunday services.
+During the Autumn Whisky Festival, trains will run from Friday 26th September 2014 to Sunday 28th September 2014.
+The railway will run scheduled services on Friday 26th September in addition to our normal Saturday and Sunday services.
 Free whisky sampling and shortbread will be available on the trains.
 Other special events in conjunction with the Autumn Whisky Festival will also run.

 Come and meet Santa in his Grotto on the train.
 Booking essential.